Below you’ll find all of our 2020 RV life updates from the road in one place.

 - The whole time we were there, we saw countless elk and at least 10 -20 moose!

 Our time here was legitimately magical!
-To top all of that off, on June 8th, we got at least a few inches of snow.
-We were pretty much the only people in the campground and ended up spending a fair amount of the evening running around acting like kids in the snow – and I hate the snow…. 😂
+To top it all off, on June 8th, we got at least a few inches of snow.
+We were pretty much the only people in the campground.
+We ended up spending a fair amount of the evening running around acting like kids in the snow.
+And that’s how you know it was a great time because I hate the snow…. 😂

 While here, we spent a full snowy day on the west side of Rocky Mountain National Park, took a few drives into Grand Lake, and hiked numerous west side trails, including North Inlet Trail, East Inlet Trail, Coyote Valley Trailhead, and checked out the Holzwarth Historic Site.